How Hire4Real Works

 Strong indicators of a non-genuine posting.
 Likely does not exist as a real opening.

-What Ghost Scores Are NOT
+What Hiring Likelihood Scores Are NOT

 • Not a statement of fact.
 Ghost Scores are editorial opinions generated by algorithmic analysis.
 We do not claim any employer is acting illegally or intentionally deceiving applicants.